 But Father would never let her leave the room.
 He’d stop her before she could reach the door, grab her by the arm and lift her up so that her shoulder would be jammed up against her ear and that his fingers would dig into the soft flesh under her arm and demand that she show him the contents.
 She still had the bruises on her arm from last time he’d done that.
 That time it had been about her not wanting to audition for the boring classic theatre.
 This was worse.
 Much worse.

 He said, in his hard and unforgiving voice, “Open it, daughter.”
-In that unemotional tone that masked the worst kind of his anger.
+In that unemotional tone that masked his worst kind of anger.

 No choice then.

 Mikandra turned the envelope over and prised her fingers under the seal.
 The waxy paper ripped.
 Her hands trembled and made sweat marks on the red paper.